cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 gadget test.
 The gadget tests consume the query randomness.

-The goal of each gadget test is to ensure the inputs used by the prover to generate the gadget polynomial match the inputs we used to evaluate it.
-We do this by partially reconstructing the gadget polynomial and evaluating it at a random
-point: when we evaluate the gadget polynomial at the same point, we expect to get the same result.
+The goal of each gadget test is to ensure the inputs used by the prover to generate the gadget polynomial match the inputs used to evaluate it.
+This is done by partially reconstructing the gadget polynomial and evaluating it at a random point: when the gadget polynomial is evaluated at the same point, the result should be the same.

-To start a gadget test, we first construct the (shares of the) wire polynomials just as the prover did.
-First, we record the input (share) of the `j`-th wire of the `k`-th invocation of the gadget as `g.wires[j][k]`.
+To start a gadget test, first construct the (shares of the) wire polynomials just as the prover did.
+Then record the input (share) of the `j`-th wire of the `k`-th invocation of the gadget as `g.wires[j][k]`.
 Again, this is accomplished by a wrapper gadget, `QueryGadget`, listed in {{gadget-wrappers}}.
 This gadget also evaluates the gadget polynomial for each gadget invocation in order to produce the gadget's output.
-Then we compute the wire polynomials from the recorded values.
+Then compute the wire polynomials from the recorded values.

-Next, we choose a random point `t` (parsed from the query randomness), evaluate each wire polynomial at `t`, and evaluate the gadget polynomial at `t`.
-The results are recorded in the verifier message passed to the decision algorithm, where we finish the test.
+Next, choose a random point `t` (parsed from the query randomness), evaluate each wire polynomial at `t`, and evaluate the gadget polynomial at `t`.
+The results are recorded in the verifier message passed to the decision algorithm, where the test is finished.

 The random point `t` MUST NOT be one of the fixed evaluation points used to interpolate the wire polynomials.
 Otherwise, the verifier message may partially